UNIVERSE-HPC/course-material/scientific_computing/sparse_linear_algebra/03-finite-difference.md

 dependsOn: ["scientific_computing.sparse_linear_algebra.02-coo-matrix"]
 tags: []
 learningOutcomes:
-  -  Construct a sparse matrix that is derived from the finite difference discretisation of the Poisson equation.
+  -  Understand how to construct a sparse matrix that is derived from the finite difference discretisation of the Poisson equation.
 attribution:
   - citation: This material has been adapted from material by Martin Robinson from the "Scientific Computing" module of the SABS R³ Center for Doctoral Training.
     url: https://www.sabsr3.ox.ac.uk